lunarway/lw-zsh-versions/README.md

 # lw-zsh-versions
-Version information of development tools used by Lunar Way developers
+Version information of development tools used by Lunar developers

 ## file formats
 Supports the following formats: